vaclav-kubes/Antenna_switch_control_SW/README.md

 - External libraries not included in standard Python distribution are listed in [requirements.txt](/antenna_switch_sw/requirements.txt)
   - All of them can be installed by running: `pip install -r requirements.txt`
 - Python 3.12.1 was used

+## New functions in ver1.5
+- Manuall refresh of all diagnostic data can be done via `Man. refresh` button.
+- Elevation treshold of satellite position to switch to ant.
+5 added to settings.
+- Gray out boxes where diag. data from unit B should be disaplyed when unit B not connected.
+- No lower treshold of current to LNAs.